Infinite graph product of groups I: Geometry of the extension graph: Introduction

 It seems interesting to investigate properties of hyperbolic groups constructed in Corollary \ref{cor:intro semidirect product becomes hyperbolic}.
 For example, studying residual finiteness of these hyperbolic groups might shed light on the long-standing open problem asking whether every hyperbolic group is residually finite, because non residually finite groups can be easily constructed by wreath product.
 Indeed, wreath product of two groups $H \wr G$ is residually finite if and only if $H$ and $G$ are residually finite, and either $H$ is abelian or $G$ is finite (see \cite[Theorem 3.2]{Gru57}).
+Even if the hyperbolic groups in Corollary \ref{cor:intro semidirect product becomes hyperbolic} are residually finite, it is still interesting to investigate where this transition occurs as graph wreath product changes from wreath product to free product.